wiredrelations/wired-relations-api-docs/README.md

-# wired-relations-api-docs
-Wired Relations API documentation
+# Wired Relations API documentation

 To access the Wired Relation API you need
-1. The name of your tenant (tenantName aka org aka site)
+1. The name of your tenant (aka tenantName, org or site)
 2. The id of your tenant (tenantId aka orgId)
 3. User-name and password for an api-access user (please contace Wired Relation Customer Support to get this)